 Synchronized One-legged Pointy Men logo

 Remember what Mr. Wilde said about excess earlier?
 Same can be said for One-legged Pointy Man.
 Excessive use of little triangular figures can only improve on already brilliant logo, right?

 To showcase a community vibe, Pointy and his friends can be found in all sorts of configurations but they’re especially fond of half-circular and circular formations.
 These look really nice sitting on top of centered typography.
 Lots of groups, communities and networks like these logos.
+Medical organizations can’t get enough of it.
 Which is why you shouldn’t use it..

 Despite having all his limbs intact, Swish Man is slightly less adaptable than Pointy, and usually remains on a until a logo calls for some sort of human movement.
 Running, walking, even riding a bike, it’s all good.